The Ultimate 5 Day Kauai Itinerary: a travel guide

 - Shorts: Abercrombie has the best shorts for all sizes and shapes.
-Check my favorite pairs that have lasted multiple seasons here and here.
+Check my favorite pairs that have lasted multiple seasons here.
 For the ultimate classic jean shorts check out these Levis.

-- Basics: I always find the best basics at either Free People & Abercrombie.
+- Basics: I always find the best basics at either Free People or Abercrombie.
 It’s nice to have some neutral tees and tanks handy during your stay.

 - Flowy Dresses: These really come in handy when the temperatures are high in the spring/summer.
 My favorite white dress for photos is linked here, here + here.